-“I had to go to the gym for like a week straight, every day, and I hated it,” she said from her home in the waterfront city of Lynn, Massachusetts.
+“I had to go to the gym for like a week straight, every day, and I hated it,” she said in the final run-up to the Games -- from her home in the waterfront city of Lynn, Massachusetts.
 “Two weeks after that was when I started sparring.
 And then I fell in love with it.
 I knew, right away, it was for me.”

 The arithmetic for that young scrapper was simple: “I could beat people up and not get in trouble over it?
 I’m in!”